 Understanding taxation of spousal support payments

 Spousal support payments are common in divorce settlements so it’s important to understand how these payments will impact your taxable income.
 Not all payments made from one spouse to another are considered alimony.
 In order for spousal support to qualify as alimony, the payments need to be made pursuant to a divorce decree or separation agreement.
 Payments must be made in cash, not property.
 The spouses may not live in the same household, they may not file a joint tax return, and there can be no requirement that payments be made to the payee after the death of the payee spouse.
-Spousal support payments that qualify as alimony are taxable income to the payee and tax deductible to the payer for all existing divorce and separation agreements and those agreements executed through December 31, 2018.
+Prior to January 1, 2019, spousal support payments that qualified as alimony were taxable income to the payee and tax deductible to the payer.

 Deductibility of fees

 Not only is divorce difficult, but it can be very expensive.
 It’s commonly asked whether or not any of the attorney or advisor fees incurred during a divorce are tax deductible.
 Unfortunately, the Tax Cuts and Jobs Act legislation repealed the deduction for legal and other professional fees for individual taxpayers.
 Until December 31, 2017, fees paid for tax planning and advice or to obtain taxable alimony were tax deductible.
 This provision of the law does sunset, meaning that as of January 1, 2026, the deduction for legal and professional fees will once again be allowed.